Pa3u3u/wild-breeze/README.md

   - `core/perl`, version at least `5.20`
   - `community/awesome-terminal-fonts` or something that provides Font Awesome
   - `community/i3-wm` obviously

+You should also know, and be able to, install Perl dependencies.

 ### Perl Dependencies